apache/causeway-site/content/components/viewers/wicket/how-to-tweak-the-ui-using-javascript.md

 * by replacing elements of the page using the `ComponentFactory` interface (see [here](./customizing-the-viewer.html))
 * by providing new pages (see [here](./custom-pages.html))

+Customizing the viewer using Javascript is discouraged, however, as there is no formal API that such custom JS can target.
+Instead, consider implementing the customization server-side, using the `ComponentFactory` interface (described [here](./customizing-the-viewer.html)).

 ## Customizing using Javascript snippets